OutSystems/docs-bestpractices/src/customizing-unhandled-errors/Customizing-OutSystems-Platform-Pages-for-Unhandled-Errors.md

 # Customizing OutSystems Platform Pages for Unhandled Errors

-OutSystems handles unforeseen or unhandled errors that might occur in applications and displays proper feedback pages to end-users.
+OutSystems handles unforeseen or unhandled errors that might occur in applications and displays proper feedback pages to end users.
 In this article it is described how you can customize these pages and make them fit your application design.

 Keep in mind that this is **only applicable** to OutSystems On-Premises installations.

 ## Introduction

-When designing an application the error handling is fundamental to avoid misbehaviors or crashes and to give feedback to end-users.
-However, unforeseen (and unhandled) errors might occur in applications and for that reason the OutSystems Platform ensures their handling by displaying proper feedback pages to end-users.
+When designing an application the error handling is fundamental to avoid misbehaviors or crashes and to give feedback to end users.
+However, unforeseen (and unhandled) errors might occur in applications and for that reason the OutSystems Platform ensures their handling by displaying proper feedback pages to end users.
 In this document are described all types of error handling provided by the OutSystems Platform and how you can customize them to fit your application design.

 ## Error Handling Pages